quirrel-dev/docs.quirrel.dev/docs/docs/getting-started/next-js.md

 ```

 Calling `.enqueue` will trigger a call to the Quirrel server to enqueue a new job.
-After 24h, when the job is due, the Queue's worker function will receive the job payload and execute it.
+After 24 hours, when the job is due, the Queue's worker function will receive the job payload and execute it.

 ## Meet the Development UI

-Waiting for 24hrs can be quite boring.
 To speed up development, Quirrel allows you to monitor pending jobs in the Development UI.
+In there, you can also manually invoke jobs, so you don't have to wait for 24 hours everytime you test something.

 To use it, simply run `quirrel ui` or open [ui.quirrel.dev](https://ui.quirrel.dev) in your browser.